Turkic settlement of the Tarim Basin: Chagatai incursions

-In the 1390s, the Chagatai ruler Khizr Khwaja launched a holy war against the Kingdom of Qocho and Turfan, which were viewed as part of "Khitay" which was a name for China.
+In the 1390s, the Chagatai ruler Khizr Khwaja launched a holy war against the Kingdom of Qocho and Turfan.
 Although Khizr Khwaja claimed to have converted to these kingdoms to Islam, the conversion was more gradual.
 Travellers passing through the area in 1420 remarked on the rich Buddhist temples, and only after 1450 were substantial numbers of mosques reported.
 As a consequence of the imposition of Islam, the city of Jiaohe was abandoned in the 15th century.
+Buddhist presence in Turfan is thought to have ended by the 15th century.

-Kara Del was a Mongolian ruled and Uighur populated Buddhist Kingdom.
-The Muslim Chagatai Khan Mansur invaded and used force to make the population convert to Islam.
+In the early 16th century, the Chagatai ruler Mansur Khan attacked Qara Del, a Mongolian-ruled and Uighur-populated Buddhist Kingdom east of Turfan, invading and forcibly converting the population to Islam.
 It was reported that between Khitay and Khotan the Sarigh Uyghur tribes who were "impious" resided, and they were targeted for ghazat (holy war) by Mansur Khan following 1516.